cogluca/cogluca/README.md

 - 👋 Hi, I’m @cogluca
 - 👀 I’m interested in DeFi projects
-- 🌱 I’m currently learning how to develop web application with a full js and solidity stack
+- 🌱 I’m currently learning how to develop webapps with a full js stack
-- 💞️ I’m looking to collaborate on these sorts of projects
+- 💞️ Would love to hear from you for a collab
 - 📫 How to reach me : here or by mail cog.gianluca@gmail.com

 <!---